Report

 Legal Tools for Responsible Investment in Agriculture Series

-This Best Practices Bulletin provides guidance for host governments on how to avoid legal risks associated with using investor–state memorandums of understanding (MOUs) and how to use them to help govern and promote responsible investment in agriculture.
+This bulletin outlines the key legal and policy issues associated with investor–state memorandums of understanding and how they can be used to govern and promote responsible investment in agriculture.

 By Sarah Brewin on April 4, 2023